biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 # Acknowledgements

-We thank the organisers of the Elixir BioHackathon 2022 for the event and hosting the BioHackrXiv working group.
+We thank the organisers of the ELIXIR BioHackathon 2022 for the event and hosting the BioHackrXiv working group.
 We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv and we thank the great initiatives, such as OSF, Zenodo, OpenCitations, EuropePMC and others that provide these great long lasting APIs.

 # Supplemental listing